GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 ### Task 3: Configure STONITH clustering options

-1. Within the lab computer, in the PuTTY-based SSH session to i20-db-0, create a new file named **crm-defaults.txt** with the following content:
+1. Within the lab computer, in the PuTTY-based SSH session to i20-db-0, create a new file named **crm-defaults.txt** by running the below command

+     ```
+    vi crm-defaults.txt
+    ```

+1. Press i to enter into **Insert** mode and paste the following content:

     ```
     property $id="cib-bootstrap-options" \